hariuserx/vim_cheat_sheet/cheatsheet.md

 ### Vim Complete Reference
 visit [official page](http://vimdoc.sourceforge.net/htmldoc/)

+### Vim Help
+VIM offers extensive converage of help documentation.
+Access it with `:help <anything thing.
+Need no be just a vim command>`

+`:help help` Get help on using help :)

 ### Vim interpreter
 Start Vim `vim`.
 Press `:` and then you have access to Vim interpreter